118020020/self-contained-python-repo/README.md

 # About
-A Python repo that is (truly) self-contained.
+This is a sample self-contained Python repo for my blog post [Self-Contained Python Repo](https://harrywang.me/repo).

 Create `.env` file in project and put your OpenAI key as follows: